2dubs/Job-Skills-Extraction/README.md

 (source: http://mlg.postech.ac.kr/research/nmf)

-Each column correponds to a specifica job description (document) while each row corresponds to a skill (feature).
+Each column corresponds to a specific job description (document) while each row corresponds to a skill (feature).

 *Note: Selecting features is a very crucial step in this project, since it determines the pool from which job skill topics are formed.
-Discussion can be found in the next sessioin.*
+Discussion can be found in the next session.*

 **Next**, each cell in term-document matrix is filled with tf-idf value.